ou-elot/cse15l-lab-reports/LabReport5.md

 }
 ```
 `session.log` is an empty file.
-The contents of 'Columbia-birds.txt`, `bridges.txt`, and `words.txt` are not significant, as any text file can be used to run the server.
+The contents of `Columbia-birds.txt`, `bridges.txt`, and `words.txt` are not significant, as any text file can be used to run the server.

 c.
 The full command line (or lines) you ran to trigger the bug
 Running the commands